Chewy Anzac Biscuits

 - Sugar – Brown sugar gives the biscuits a delicious deep flavor and golden color.
 You can use white sugar if needed.

 - Golden syrup – The syrup not only adds golden color and chewiness to the Anzacs but it also helps to bind the ingredients in the absence of eggs.
-You can substitute it with maple syrup or honey.
+You can substitute it with agave syrup, maple syrup or a mild runny honey if you can’t find golden syrup.

 - Coconut – Desiccated coconut add a distinct flavor and add extra texture to the nourishing biscuits.